duereg/manager-readme/README.md

  - Test everything; TDD, Unit, Integration, Acceptance
  - Follow work all the way through.
 Be responsible for the quality of your code
  - Tooling > Diligence; Use Metrics & Logging; Evidence over Effort
+ - A broken build is a production outage; we lock the doors until it is fixed

 ### Resourceful
  - Google first, ask questions, don’t reinvent the wheel.
 Research problems before starting